 I carefully read the 1980 article by the NASA researchers and I searched up and down for how trampoline jumping enhanced or preserved bone density in the young men in the study.
 I also searched NASA’s website.

 Ultimately, I was unable to find any reference to this outcome, so I am not sure why there are articles by trampoline manufacturers that jump to the conclusion and proclaim that rebounders benefit bone health.
-The only time NASA talks about

 The rebounder trampoline is less beneficial than earth-bound stomping, jumping, squats and other strength training exercises.